dsuyu1/seniorproject2025/security-framework/deployment_instructions.md

-# Deploying the Privacy-First Network (Hyperledger Fabric, Kubernetes, Helm, Bevel, Vault)
+# Deploying the Privacy-First Network on Debian (Hyperledger Fabric, Kubernetes, Helm, Bevel, Vault)
 ## Introduction
 - Hyperledger Fabric: Hyperledger Fabric is an open-source enterprise-grade permissioned distributed ledger technology (DLT) platform, designed for use in enterprise contexts, that delivers some key differentiating capabilities over other popular distributed ledger or blockchain platforms.
 - Kubernetes: Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.
 The open source project is hosted by the Cloud Native Computing Foundation (CNCF).